Arisa Chattasa | Unsplash

 Don't have an account?
 Sign up!

-Jason Shen almost 2 years ago
+Jason Shen over 2 years ago

 So many wonderful and quotable segments of this piece.
 Thank you for your eloquence and courage Anna.
 As a first born with a very large gap to my younger sister, I was fascinated and intrigued by this passage.